Family Law & Divorce Attorneys in Hillsboro, Oregon

 - Stalking Orders

 Custody only applies to children under the age of 18.
 There are two types of custody: legal and physical.

-legal custody has the primary authority regarding things such as school, religion, and medical decisions.
+- A parent with legal custody has the primary authority regarding things such as school, religion, and medical decisions.

 - A parent who has primary physical custody simply cares for the child in their home more than the other parent.
 Physical custody is often confused with parenting time, and while the two ideas are similar, they each have their own legal meanings.

 The “best interest of the child” is the primary standard in Oregon for making legal determinations about child custody.
 It is important to consult an attorney about your specific circumstances regarding custody.

 Child & Spousal Support